telmaau/EarlyModernReuse/README.md

 ### Logic

 * **[documentation/]:** Project meta documentation.
 Links to all relevant planning papers, interim notes, google drive folders, etc.
-* **[input/]:** Input data.
-Either a whole dataset or if that is impractical, a link pointing to the data source (likely another repository). *[data_raw/]* subdirectory should have immutable original input data and/or references to the repositories where it can be retrieved from. *[data_processed/]* holds data that has been processed to analysis ready format and should include `README.md` pointing to the code that is used to produce the data. *[data_work/]* is a development directory for work-in-progress datasets, exchanging data between coding tasks, etc. Ideally, all datasets should be producible by scripts from the raw data.
 * **[code/]:** Data processing code.
 Finished code used for publication should be moved to *[final/]* subdirectory.
 Organization of the development directory *[work/]* can vary and the breakdown by person or task is just a suggestion.
 All directories, but especially *[final/]* should include a `README.md` clearly documenting what each script does.
     * `[code/templates/]` has templates for code shared across projects, such as visualization styles.
 * **[output/]:** Both figures and publication texts/files.
 Divided to work and final subdirectories.